Taqabbal Allāhu minnā wa minkum ṣālihal-aʿmāl

 Based on this narration, since, the crescent of 1st of Shawwāl 1442 has not been sighted tonight, we will end the month of Ramaḍān 1442 on Wednesday at Maghrib and celebrate Eid al-Fiṭr on Thursday, in shā’ Allāh.

 The Islam21c team would like to take this blessed occasion to wish you all Eid Mubārak!
 We pray that Allāh (subḥānahu wa taʿālā) bestows the Muslims across the globe a safe, secure, and blessed Eid.
 May Allāh (subḥānahu wa taʿālā) have mercy on those who are suffering, grant them patience, victory, and bring them justice in the dunyā and ākhirah, Āmīn.

 End Ramaḍān in the best way and give Sadaqah now by making a donation to Islam21c here.

 We would like to say Jazak Allahu Khairan to all who donated generously to support Islam21c.
-Alḥamdulillāh with the help of Allāh and your generous support we have reached our £100,000 Ramadan target.
-For all those who missed out and have not had the chance you can still contribute!
+Alḥamdulillāh with the help of Allāh and your generous support we have nearly reached our Ramadan target.
+For all those who missed out and have not had the chance you can still contribute by clicking here.